telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-radgridview.md

 # Styling RadGridView

->tipBefore reading this topic, you might find useful to get familiar with the [Template Structure of RadGridView]({%slug radgridview-styles-and-templates-templates-structure%}#radgridview).
+>tipBefore reading this topic, you might find it useful to get familiar with the [Template Structure of RadGridView]({%slug radgridview-styles-and-templates-templates-structure%}#radgridview).

 In this topic we will discuss: